lluachaturbate/CBADK/README.md

 I decided to not attempt to make a website copy of CB and build features around it, instead i did my own implementation to realize feautures that i think are important.
 Unfortunately the CB API didn't gave me much to work with, so i filled the gaps with tests and guesswork.

+#### Who is this for?
+Originally for me since the old ADK linked in the CB API is outdated and misses a lot of feautures.
+I make barely everything i code open source so others can profit from it.
+Doesn't matter if you are a beginner or a pro, you should be able to work fine with this.

 #### Feautures
 * All API functions.